 3. ASIC Mining

-However, it comes with a price: while you can use GPUs to mine almost any crypto out there, ASICs are typically designed to mine a single coin, so Bitcoin ASIC will only mine Bitcoins, and so on.
+However, it comes with a price: while you can use GPUs to mine almost any crypto out there, ASICs are typically designed to mine a single coin, so Bitcoin ASIC will get only Bitcoins, and so on.
 What’s more, some cryptos recently started to push back against ASIC mining, making it less profitable to use, or even restrict it at all.
-So, it is a high risk but high reward type of mining.
+So, it is a high risk but high reward.

 3. Cloud Mining